zongqir/key-info-navigator/README.md

 - 📍 View all key content at a glance in the sidebar
 - ⚡ Jump to any position in the document with one click
 - 📝 Add notes and comments to important content
+- 🗑️ Batch delete formatting with Ctrl+Shift multi-select

+## ✨ What's New in v2.4.3

+- 🐛 **Fixed Cursor Loss Issue**: Resolved the problem where cursor would disappear during batch deletion operations
+- ⚡ **Optimized Refresh Timing**: Improved refresh timing after batch deletion - cursor restoration and list refresh now complete within 200ms
+- 🔧 **Intelligent Cursor Recovery**: Implemented dual-layer protection strategy to ensure cursor position is always restored correctly

-## ✨ What's New in v2.4.0
+## What's New in v2.4.0

 - 🎯 **Smart Reverse Navigation**: Enhanced reverse navigation now activates only in reading mode, eliminating distractions during editing for a cleaner writing experience
-- 🚀 **Intelligent Batch Operations**: Hold Ctrl to multi-select format items and perform batch format removal - streamline your document cleanup workflow with precision
+- 🚀 **Intelligent Batch Operations**: Press Ctrl+Shift and click to multi-select format items, then perform batch format removal - streamline your document cleanup workflow with precision
 - 💎 **Refined Memo System**: Comprehensive memo UI fixes and optimizations for smoother annotation experience and improved visual consistency

 ## What's New in v2.3.0